wsw70/syncthing-map/README.md

 ## Usage

+`syncthing-map` relies on the configuration file (`config.xml`) of a device running Syncthing to build a map of relations between folders and devices that they are shared with.

+There are currently two ways to provide these configuration files:

+- **Manual**: you need to retrieve from the device you want to map its `config.xml` file manually.
+It leans copying it via `scp`, a Windows share or whatever you use to move files between your devices.
+Once you have this file locally, you run the appropriate command to add it to the "database of processed devices" (see the "Manual" section for details).
+You need to repeat this operation for each device (and its `confix.xml` file)

+- **Automated**: since retrieving configuration failes each tile something changes is burdensome, you can automate the process by
+  - sharing with Syncthing the configuration folder of a device (to one chosen device)
+  - updating a file (`syncthing-map-server.yaml`) on that chosen device with that information
+  - starting on that one chosen device `syncthing-map` in a server mode: this will start a web server you can connect to to see your map
+  The obvious advantage is that whenever you change something in any of the devices, it is automatically reflected in the map you get via the web server

+It is probably a good idea to map one or two devices manually first to get an idea of how the map looks like (and if you like it 🤨) before jumping into the Automated mode.

 ### Automated (way cooler, requires to share the configurations)

 This mode allows to request via HTTP an map of the connections, created on the fly.